Jeremiah Dixon: Dixon family of Cockfield

+Death and legacy

-Dixon died unmarried in Cockfield on 22 January 1779, and was buried in an unmarked grave in the Quaker cemetery in Staindrop.
-Although he was recognised as a Quaker, he was known to break the rules by dressing in a long red coat and occasionally drinking to excess.
+Dixon died unmarried in Cockfield on 22 January 1779, at the age of 45, and was buried in an unmarked grave in the Quaker cemetery in Staindrop.
+Although he was recognised as a Quaker, he was known to violate rules by wearing a long red coat (possibly from the Royal Woolwich Academy) and occasionally drinking to excess.
+His nephew, John Dixon, came into possession of his "common theodolite", a work of George Adams.
+John's grandson, Edward, donated it to the Royal Geographical Society circa 1916.
+Dixon's name may be the origin for the nickname Dixie used in reference to the Southern United States.

-Legacy

-It is possible that Dixon's name was the origin for the nickname Dixie used in reference to the U.S. Southern States, even though he was affiliated with the Northern side of the line.

 Jeremiah Dixon is one of the two title characters of Thomas Pynchon's 1997 novel Mason & Dixon.
 The song Sailing to Philadelphia from Mark Knopfler's album of the same name, also refers to Mason and Dixon, and was inspired by Pynchon's book.
 An exhibition about the life and work of Jeremiah Dixon was mounted at the Bowes Museum in Barnard Castle in England in 2013.
 Titled Jeremiah Dixon: Scientist, Surveyor and Stargazer, it was scheduled to run from 27 April to 6 October.
 In September 2013, a locomotive operating on the Weardale Railway in County Durham was named after Jeremiah Dixon.
 The locomotive now operates in the Willesden area of northwest London.